pleasetrythisathome/pleasetrythisathome.github.io/billing.md

 ## Do you work consistent hours every day?

 Sometimes.
 Sometimes I work in the morning and then again late at night.

-This whole system is an attempt to first figure out how much real work I get done in a standard day, assign a more meaningful unit to it than the hour, and then track that instead of time.

 Mostly it depends on the needs of my clients.
 If you have a project that is heavy on collaboration with a team that works 9-5, I can do that.
 If you don’t, I’d prefer to be more flexible.
 Sometimes weekends are a great time for work, I do that too.